 Evacuation orders can come through at any time and there is often not enough notice to fully plan an escape.
 Therefore, creating a protocol in advance for what you will do during the moment of a disaster and how to get your business reopened in the aftermath can ensure you can get to safety quickly while still mitigating as much risk as possible.

-Natural Disaster Planning for Business Owners
+Here are a few Natural Disaster Planning Tips for Business Owners

 1. Double-Check Your Insurance